-We suggest that you make a speed/RPM chart in order to obtain the most economical operation.
-Operate the boat at various speeds, and check the fuel consumption.
-Determine the amount of operating time remaining when the fuel gauge drops into the red band.
+We suggest you make a speed/RPM chart in order to obtain the most economical operation.
+Operate the boat at various speeds while monitoring the fuel consumption.
+Determine the amount of operating time remaining when the fuel gauge has only one bar remaining on the display.
 Make a log of this type of information, and have it available when using your boat.
 Other statistics you may want to determine could include the following:

 - Minimum speed for effective steering.

 - Turning radius at different speeds.

 - Response to steering at low speeds.

-- Acceleration and declaration rates.
+- Acceleration and deceleration rates.

 - Time and distance to bring the boat to a stop at different speeds.

 - Control of the boat using both engines in close quarters.

-Also, read the section in Sportfish, Cruisers, and Yachts Owner's Manual for information on safe operating speed.
+Also, read the section in Sportfish, Cruisers, Yachts Owner's Manual beginning on page 49 for information on safe operating speed.